-Professor Doebel is the head of the beekeeping and research team.
-Hartmut Doebel started this 2-year old program with a passion for honeybees and beekeeping, which he had learned as a college student in his native Germany.
-By partnering with the local restaurant, Founding Farmers, he was able to dive into further research with a focus on honeybee behavior and how diseases and pesticides affect normal bee behavior.
+Hartmut Doebel is the head of the beekeeping and research team.
+Dr. Doebel started this five-year-old program with a passion for honeybees and beekeeping, which he had learned as a college student in his native Germany.
+By partnering with local restaurant Founding Farmers, he was able to dive into further research with a focus on honeybee behavior and how diseases and pesticides affect normal bee behavior.
 What started as an anchor to get students excited about biology turned into a growing research program to further the knowledge about these widespread and important pollinators.

 When Professor Doebel is not working on honeybees and his bee team, he focuses on his research in teaching and learning as well as how to implement active learning techniques into his courses.